Messianic Passover Haggadah

 ôThe Jews would only say the name of God in the Temple.

-Psalms 113:1-9 Praise Yahweh.
-Praise, O servants of Yahweh, praise the name of Yahweh.
-Let the name of Yahweh be praised, both now and forevermore.
-From the rising of the sun to the place where it sets, the name of Yahweh is to be praised.
-Yahweh is exalted over all the nations, his glory above the heavens.
-Who is like Yahweh our God, the One who sits enthroned on high, Who stoops down to look on the heavens and the earth?
+Psalms 113:1-9 Praise the Lord.
+Praise, O servants of the Lord, praise the name of the Lord.
+Let the name of the Lord be praised, both now and forever.
+From the rising of the sun to the place where it sets, the name of the Lord is to be praised.
+The Lord is exalted over all the nations, his glory above the heavens.
+Who is like the Lord our God, the One who sits enthroned on high, Who stoops down to look on the heavens and the earth?
 He raises the poor from the dust and lifts the needy from the ash heap; He seats them with princes, with the princes of their people.
 He settles the barren woman in her home as a happy mother of children.
-Praise Yahweh.
+Praise the Lord.

 Psalms 114:1-8 When Israel came out of Egypt, the house of Jacob from a people of foreign tongue, Judah became God's sanctuary, Israel his dominion.
 The sea looked and fled, the Jordan turned back; the mountains skipped like rams, the hills like lambs.
 Why was it, O sea, that you fled, O Jordan, that you turned back, you mountains, that you skipped like rams, you hills, like lambs?
 Tremble, O earth, at the presence of the Lord, at the presence of the God of Jacob, who turned the rock into a pool, the hard rock into springs of water.